Skip to main content

 • One publish/update lifecyclepublish creates a doc, update revises it, unpublish removes it

-• One stable URL formatopendocs.cc/<username>/<slug> never changes after publishing
+• One stable URL formatopendocs.cc/<workspace>/<slug> never changes after publishing

 This means any tool that can write a file and run a shell command can publish to OpenDocs.
 There is nothing tool-specific to install or configure.